npocmu/TBeyond/README.md

 ## The "m4" task

+_Run this task with the `grunt m4` command._

+Task targets, files and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.

 ### Overview
 In your project's Gruntfile, add a section named `m4` to the data object passed into `grunt.initConfig()`.